lgbt-foundation/whitepaper/pinkpaper.md

 ### LGBT Token functionality

 This refers to the scope of the token’s use.
-Simple token functionality implies that we can only use the token for transfers and it would function purely as a medium-of-exchange.
+Basic token functionality implies that we can only use the token for transfers and it would function purely as a medium-of-exchange.
 More complex token functionality requires that a token can be used in a smart contract environment.
 Here, tokens fulfil numerous use-cases beyond simple transfers.
 Ideally, LGBT Tokens should be able to incorporate smart contract functionality.

 ### LGBT Token decentralization

 This refers to the extent to which the system cannot be controlled or significantly influenced by any single or small group of users.
 Since we want this token to be governed by the LGBT community and not just a few powerful stakeholders, decentralization is of the utmost importance.
+The LGBT Foundation is exploring mechanisms to achieve this having regard to the nature of the LGBT Token, and legal and regulatory considerations.

 Furthermore, decentralization presents a more robust architecture that doesn’t contain a few central points of weakness which are susceptible to attack.
 Most blockchains are inherently decentralized, however different consensus protocols – amongst other factors – greatly influence the degree of decentralization and this should thus be carefully considered.

 The LGBT Foundation deems the technical design objectives to have the following ranking:

 `` Pseudonymity > Decentralization > Scalability > Functionality ``